-3.8.1 Medical Leave without Pay
+3.8.1 Personal Medical Leave

-Medical Leave without Pay may be granted to probationary or permanent employees by the department head.
-Requests must be submitted with a statement from a California licensed physician stating the nature of the disability and the estimated duration of the disability.
+Personal Medical Leave may be granted to probationary or permanent employees by the department head.
+Requests must be submitted with a medical certification from a medical provider stating the estimated duration of the leave and anticipated release to return to work.
 A medical leave may be granted for a maximum of one year; (extensions may be possible, usually pending disability retirement).
-A leave of over 30 days must be approved by the Director of Human Resources.